PRESSKIT DE MEELFABRIEK

 SCHOONMAKERIJ, National Monument

 Once used for washing grain, this building combines the styles of Nieuwe Bouwen and Functionalist Expressionism.
-Its brick facade features long lines of steel windows and shutters.
+Its brick facade features long lines of steel windows.
 The free-standing reinforced concrete skeleton, rare in factory buildings at the time, sets the tone for the atmosphere of future spaces.
-The ground floor, once used for grain washing, will house a City Spa, with apartments on the upper levels.
-The wellness center connects seamlessly with the adjacent new Silotoren and swimming pool.
+The ground floor, will house a City Spa.
+The wellness center connects seamlessly with the adjacent new Silotoren.

 Architect: B. Buurman / Transformation architect: Studio Akkerhuis Architects